 As a registered dietitian, I encounter many clients who seek to change their eating habits, whether it’s swapping out white bread for wheat bread or beginning to portion out their meals and snacks.

 A person might have the portions properly controlled for as well as an abundance of vegetables, whole grains and lean protein in their diet, but my question always comes down to how is the meal being prepared?
-There are several different methods of cooking which can be essentially categorized as either a dry or moist heat method.
+There are several different methods of cooking that can be essentially categorized as either a dry or moist heat method.

 Some methods of dry heat include baking, steaming, grilling, sautéing, and roasting.
 These methods are classified as dry heat due to the use of heat being transferred to the food without the use of liquid.
 Moist heat, which consists of your poaching, simmering, boiling, and stewing, involves the use of liquid to cook the food of choice.
-Liquids may range from water, wine, or a stock.
+Liquids may range from water, wine, or stock.

 Here are Three of My Top Recommendations on Healthy Cooking Methods: